USA

 Second Stop – Port Orford Oregon

 We then drove 2.5 hours south along the coast to our next stop – Port Orford.
 There are more charming towns along the Oregon Coast than Port Orford.
-However, you would be hard pressed to find a better AirBNB on the Oregon Coast than Redfish Loft.
+However, you would be hard pressed to find a better AirBNB for an Oregon Coast road trip than Redfish Loft.
 I found this rental early in my tripping for this road trip, and it was immediately clear that 3 nights in Port Orford would be the centerpiece of our trip.
 Staying at Redfish Loft is a perfect example of why I love Vacation Rentals.

 View of the Oregon Coast from Redfish Loft in Port Orford